Blue Bolt Taiwan Bee Shrimp

 Blue Bolt Water Changes

-To maintain stable water parameters and minimize stress on your shrimpOpens in a new tab., it’s best to keep water changes to a minimum.
+To maintain stable water parameters and minimize stress on your shrimp, it’s best to keep water changes to a minimum.
 I recommend changing 10% water every 3-4 weeks, and using pure RO water with a buffer to top up the tanks between changes.
 Keep the total dissolved solids (TDS) of your water at around 150-200 ppm.

-To prepare the RO water, I suggest using a product like Seachem Safe to add extra protection for your shrimp.
+To prepare the RO water, I suggest using a product like Seachem SafeOpens in a new tab. to add extra protection for your shrimp.
 I use 0.2 grams of Seachem Safe to 40-liter RO water to ensure that the water is safe and free from any harmful compounds.

 I then use a special buffer called Salty mineral gh+Opens in a new tab., I add 1.5 grams of powder for every 10 liters of new reverse osmosis water made.